 Chemistry, Morphology, etc. For flank-bridges, see Neubauer (1979); it is as if two bundles on each side form split laterals, and one branch from each bundle fuses, so forming the bridging bundle.
 Bundles innervating the petiole arise from the bridging bundle, except in Morina.

-Ethereal oils +, iridoids 0; stems hollow; lamina vernation involute, margins spinose to pinnatifid (entire), secondary veins palmate; inflorescence of sessile cymes [verticels], epicalyx 12-ribbed; flowers strongly monosymmetric; K 4, monosymmetric; A pairs inserted at different heights on the C tube (A 2, + 2 staminodes); tapetum ?glandular; pollen binucleate, (turret-like triporate), surface smooth, with endocinguli [extra thickened layer of pollen wall], exine columellae reduced, intine-covered tubular extrusions; embryo with hypostase; embryo sac with chalazal cells producing multicellular structures; integument multiplicative, not vascularized, outer layer only persisting; endosperm ruminate; n = 17; duplication of dipsCYC2 and dipsCYC3 genes.
+Iridoids 0; stems hollow; lamina vernation involute, margins spinose to pinnatifid (entire), secondary veins palmate; inflorescence of sessile cymes [verticels], epicalyx 12-ribbed; flowers strongly monosymmetric; K 4, monosymmetric; A pairs inserted at different heights on the C tube (A 2, adaxial, + 2 staminodes); pollen binucleate, (turret-like triporate), surface smooth, with endocinguli [extra thickened layer of pollen wall], exine columellae reduced, intine-covered tubular extrusions; ovule with integument 14-18 cells across, hypostase +; embryo sac with chalazal cells producing multicellular structures; integument multiplicative, not vascularized, outer layer only persisting; endosperm ruminate; n = 17, small [0.7-1.5 μm long]; duplication of dipsCYC2 and dipsCYC3 genes.

 Synonymy: Morinaceae Rafinesque

-[Valerianoideae + Dipsacoideae]: (annual herbs); saccharose +, quercetin 0; (nodes 5 or more:5 or more); leaves simple to ± pinnate, lamina vernation conduplicate, (margins entire); flowers rather small; A ± equal in length; tapetal cells 4 or more nucleate [?level]; pollen with prominent and branched exine columellae; stigma dry; embryo sac with 2-4-nucleate chalazal cells; embryo green; centromeres metacentric to subtelocentric, no C bands.
+[Dipsacoideae + Valerianoideae]: saccharose +, quercetin 0; stem with endodermis; (nodes 5 or more:5 or more); leaves simple to ± pinnate, lamina vernation conduplicate, (margins entire); flowers rather small; transpetalar vein single, strong; A ± equal in length; tapetal cells 4 or more nucleate [?level]; pollen with prominent and branched exine columellae; stigma dry; embryo sac with 2-4-nucleate chalazal cells; embryo chlorophyllous; centromeres metacentric to subtelocentric, no C bands.

-Valpotriate-type iridoids +; flowers with bracteoles and double epicalyx; C ± polysymmetric; pollen aperture with a halo, colpus granulose; fruit surrounded by capitate-glandular outer epicalyx, the tips hooked; endosperm slight; n = ?
+Valepotriate-type iridoids +; flowers with bracteoles and double epicalyx; C ± polysymmetric; pollen aperture with a halo, colpus granulose; fruit surrounded by capitate-glandular outer epicalyx, the tips hooked; endosperm slight; n = 9

 1/2.
 Southeast Asia, East Malesia (map: from van Steenis 1951).